ifnesi/python-kafka-microservices/README.md

   - Have it delivered (```msvc_delivery.py```)
   - Process status (```msvc_status.py```): Whenever a microprocess completes its activities will communicate with this process so it can update the web application
 - All interprocess communication is via an Apache Kafka Cluster
+- The implementation of the CQRS pattern requires...
+(PENDING)

 ![image](docs/service_flow.png)